 The Council’s current Local Development Scheme (LDS8) came into effect on 18th January 2018, following approval by Cabinet on 3rd January 2018 and a short period of public consultation.

 The Local Plan was submitted for examination in May 2018 in line with the adopted timetable, with hearing sessions expected to commence in September 2018.
-The dates for the hearing sessions are now set to commence in November 2018 and it is not be possible to indicate a timescale for the publication of the Inspector’s Report or plan Adoption until the hearings have been closed.
+The dates for the hearing sessions are now set to commence in November 2018 and it will not be possible to indicate a timescale for the publication of the Inspector’s Report or plan Adoption until the hearings have been closed.

 An update of the current timetable position in relation to the adopted timetable (LDS8) is set out below.
 This will be kept up to date as the examination progresses.